CompCogNeuro/CompCogNeuro.github.io/content/temporal-derivative.md

 Thus, a temporal derivative is a very robust, general-purpose mechanism of the sort that one might be particularly suited to the messy, organic world of biology.

-Another appealing property of the temporal derivative is that it can be computed _locally_ at each neuron and synapse, through a _competition between two chemical processes with different rate constants_.
+Another appealing property of the temporal derivative is that it can be computed _locally_ at each neuron and synapse, through a _competition between two chemical processes with different [[time constant]]s_.
 Specifically, if you subtract a _slower_ process from a _faster_ one, then this automatically computes a temporal derivative.

-This is illustrated in the following simple simulation, which shows the response to a "driver" input that drives the fast and slow chemical processes.
+This is illustrated in the following simple simulation, which shows the response to a "driver" input that drives the fast and slow chemical processes (see [[time constant]] for a detailed explanation of the exponential updating used here).
 In the brain, this driver is neural activity in the form of pre and post-synaptic spiking, which is integrated by a series of chemical pathways driven mainly by the influx of _Calcium_ ions (see the [[kinase algorithm]] for details).

 The driver input changes over time in a manner consistent with [[predictive learning]]: there is an initial _prediction_ value, and then a subsequent _outcome_ value.
 Think of the prediction as the local neural activity associated with the brain state present when generating a prediction of what will happen next, and the outcome as this local activity when experiencing the actual outcome, immediately after making the prediction.